mpy-dev-ml/UmbraCore/docs/index.md

 3. Starring us on [GitHub](https://github.com/mpy-dev-ml/UmbraCore)
 4. Sharing your experience with others

-## License
+## Licence

-UmbraCore is available under the MIT license.
-See the [LICENSE](https://github.com/mpy-dev-ml/UmbraCore/blob/main/LICENSE) file for more info.
+UmbraCore is available under the MIT licence.
+See the [LICENCE](LICENCE) file for more info.